rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A life spent mastering himself.
 Everything else is not important.

-He can go days without much food or water.
-He can sit and meditate for hours.
-He may go to extremes to test his body and mind.
+He may go days without much food or water.
+He may sit and meditate for hours.
+He tests his body and mind to extremes.

 How about the beaming part ?
 After all, Yogis have been depicted with radiant beams of light.

-Lets scrape their simple (not necessary easy) technique to keep energy at high levels:
+Lets talk about their simple (not necessary easy) technique to keep energy at beams of light levels, first:

 **In lotus position a Yogi does not move.**

 He is balanced and relaxed.

-By not moving and by being at rest, a Yogi solves the first piece of our beaming puzzle: muscles are big consumers of energy and oxygen in the body.
+By not moving and by being physically at rest, a Yogi solves the first piece of our beaming puzzle: muscles are big consumers of energy and oxygen in the body.

 The Yogi is redirecting all the energy created from breathing to something else other than muscles.